-In order to examine the effects on annual and monthly energy usage by the geothermal and variable air volume systems, Trane Trace will be used.
+In order to examine the effects on annual and monthly energy usage by the ground source heat pumps, Trane Trace will be used.
 In addition, the effects on the energy costs can be analyzed using Trace as well.
-For the architectural and construction management breadths, RSMeans will be used to examine the cost of new equipment and windows and the overall change in cost and scheduling times.
+Multiple analyses may need to be performed in order to accommodate the multiple systems which will be in place.
+For the architectural and construction management breadths, RSMeans will be used to examine the cost of new equipment and windows and the overall change in scheduling times.
 The latter will be modeled and represented using Microsoft Project.
 As a basis for comparison, the existing mechanical system and renovation will be used, along with the ASHRAE baseline building for energy use.
 ASHRAE standards will also be used to check the new HVAC system in comparison to the baseline for airflow and outdoor air percentages since there will be a new variable air volume system installed.